python/cpython/Doc/howto/clinic.rst

     #/*[python checksum:...]*/

+.. _clinic-howto-limited-capi:

 How to use the Limited C API
 ----------------------------

 If a C source code contains ``#define Py_LIMITED_API``, the generated C code will use the :ref:`Limited API <limited-c-api>` to parse arguments.
-Private functions are not used in this case and the code parsing arguments can be a less efficient depending on the parameters (types, number, etc.).
+Private functions are not used in this case.
+However the code parsing arguments can be a less efficient depending on the parameters (types, number, etc.).

 .. versionadded:: 3.13